rashedur/KataGoose/README.md

 ## Running the Game

-To play the Goose Game, ensure you have Python v3.10 installed on your system (I used Python 3.10.12).
+To play the Goose Game, ensure you have Python v3.x installed on your system.
+This script was tested with Python 3.10.12 on Google colab.
 Run the script kata_goose.py in your preferred Python environment.

 ## Contributors